astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

 Quite a journey for copying key-value pairs, huh?
-Well, gladly content copying is much easier.
+Well, gladly, content copying is much easier.
 Let's get to it!

 ## Proxying Content: Keep It Streamed